hasura/graphql-engine/README.md

 The Hasura GraphQL Engine fronts a Postgres database instance and can accept GraphQL requests from your client apps.
 It can be configured to work with your existing auth system and can handle access control using field-level rules with dynamic variables from your auth system.

-You can also place the engine behind a central GraphQL proxy that fronts multiple GraphQL APIs via schema stitching.
+You can also merge remote GraphQL schemas and provide a unified GraphQL API.

 ![Hasura GraphQL Engine architecture](assets/hasura-arch.svg)